 Potential quality of care issues are reviewed by a Health Net medical director and, based on findings, are given a severity level and, as indicated, submitted to the peer review committee (PRC) for appropriate resolution.
-Annually, the number, severity, actions taken, and trends noted are aggregated and reported to the Health Net Quality Improvement Committee.
+At a minimum annually, the number, severity, actions taken, and trends noted are aggregated and reported to the Health Net Quality Improvement Committee.